- Home

 Hormone receptor status

 The hormones oestrogen and progesterone are produced naturally in the body.
 A receptor is a protein on the surface of the cell.
 Normal breast cells have oestrogen receptors (ER) and progesterone receptors (PR).
-Breast cancers that have too many of these receptors are known as ER positive (+) or PR positive (+).
-This lets more oestrogen or progesterone enter the cell, where it stimulates cancer cell growth.
+Breast cancers that have these receptors are known as ER positive (ER+) or PR positive (PR+).
+This means that oestrogen or progesterone enters the cell, where it may stimulate cancer cells to grow.

 HER2 status

-HER2 (human epidermal growth factor receptor 2) is a protein that is found on the surface of all cells and controls how cells grow and divide.
+HER2 (human epidermal growth factor receptor 2) is a protein that is found on the surface of some cells and controls how cells grow and divide.
+HER2 levels are worked out with an initial test of the protein, and then can be confirmed with an in-situ hybridisation (ISH) test, which is done before giving targeted therapy.

-Tumours that have high levels of these receptors are called HER2 positive (HER+).
-Tumours with low levels are called HER2 negative (HER2–).
+Tumours with high levels of these receptors are called HER2 positive (HER2+).
+Tumours with low levels are called HER2 negative (HER2– or HER2 low).

-It is often recommended that people with HER2+ breast cancer have chemotherapy and targeted therapy before they have surgery.
-This is known as neoadjuvant chemotherapy or neoadjuvant therapy.
+It is often recommended that people with HER2+ breast cancer have chemotherapy and targeted therapy before they have surgery (neoadjuvant treatment).
+Depending on how the cancer responds to the neoadjuvant treatment and surgery, you may also have chemotherapy or targeted therapy after surgery (adjuvant treatment).

 Triple negative breast cancer

-Ask your medical oncologist if a gene activity test is of use for you.
-The standard pathology tests done on all breast cancers may be all that’s needed for your treatment plan.
+Ask your doctor if a gene expression profile test is an option for you.
+The standard pathology tests done on all breast cancers may be all that is needed for your treatment plan.

 Podcast: Tests and Cancer